 Grades reflect how much students have learned the material that they were taught.
-There are several ways and factors, such as absolute grading, relative grading, percentage, letter grades, rounding off or no rounding off, and a scale of 5 or 9 or 10.
+There are several factors and methods, including absolute grading, relative grading, percentage grading, letter grades, rounding or no rounding, and scales of 5, 9, or 10.

 I follow the following scale, primarily derived from letter to numeric to percentage: